 What are Key Accounts?

 Key accounts are a sales team’s most valuable customers: they generate a substantial amount of revenue, remain repeat customers, and often refer others to your company.
-It’s important for a sales team to maintain positive relationships with their key accounts to ensure future sales and overall support.
+It’s important for a sales team to maintain positive relationships with their key accounts to ensure future sales, upsell opportunities, and overall support.
+Identifying and nurturing key accounts are crucial to any account based selling or account based marketing tactics.

 Why are Key Accounts Important?